 Intended as a family engagement activity, this Emergency contact card can serve as a starting point for the public safety preparedness planning to begin at home.
 You can also invite students to fill out the card on their own, but please confirm that the information is correct before encouraging memorization of the contents.
-Students should review the accuracy of the information with parents.
-Practice in class and at home.
+Students should review the accuracy of the information with parents and demonstrate their knowledge in class and at home.